Don Young: Personal life

-In 1963 Young married Lula Fredson, who worked as a bookkeeper in Fort Yukon.
+In 1963, Young married Lula Fredson, who worked as a bookkeeper in Fort Yukon.
 She was a Gwich'in and the youngest child of early-20th-century Gwich'in leader John Fredson.
 She volunteered her time serving as the manager of Young's Washington, D.C. congressional office.
 They had two daughters and were members of the Episcopal Church.
 Lula died on August 1, 2009, at age 67.

 On August 17, 2014, Young announced his engagement to Anne Garland Walton, a flight nurse from Fairbanks.
 They married on June 9, 2015.
 She was 76 years old at the time.

 Death

 On March 18, 2022, Young was on a flight from Los Angeles to Seattle while traveling to Alaska.
 Toward the end of the flight, he lost consciousness, and was declared dead, aged 88, after the plane landed at Seattle–Tacoma International Airport.
-Also on the flight were his wife Anne Garland Walton and communications director Zack Brown.
+Also on the flight was his wife Anne Garland Walton and communications director Zack Brown.

 Young lay in state in the U.S. Capitol's National Statuary Hall on March 29, 2022, before his memorial service.
 He was the 43rd person to have this honor since 1852.